datastax/cla-enforcer/README.md

 CLA Enforcer is designed to easily run on Heroku's free tier.
-It consists of a Sinatra website served by Puma (Webapp) and a background worker (Worker) communicating over a unix domain socket and sharing a Postgres SQL database (Database).
+It consists of a Sinatra website served by Puma (Webapp) and a background worker (Worker) communicating over a Unix domain socket and sharing a PostgreSQL database (Database).
 You can easily have multiple instances of the API and Workers running across multiple Heroku dynos if necessary.